 After the creation of large-format images with the detection technology described above, a 3D reconstruction of the skeleton is produced on a computer workstation.
 With this second key technology from EOS, a 3D reconstruction of the skeleton can be produced from just two 2D views.
-This technology, the subject of a number of patents, was developed in collaboration with two internationally renowned academic teams: the Biomechanics Laboratory of the engineering school Arts et Métiers ParisTech (ENSAM) in Paris, and the Orthopaedic Imaging Laboratory of the École de Technologie Supérieure (ETS) in Montreal.
+This technology, the subject of a number of patents, was developed in collaboration with two academic teams.
 The software solutions that implement this technology are produced by the Group and integrate the functions developed by its two partners.